ymich9963/chainlist-truffle-4-5/README.md

 7. Now you may sell and buy articles using the Ganache in-memory node to interact with the smart contract.

 8. Removing the "-new" suffix and adding "-old" to the plain files will let the program run with Truffle 5 instead of Truffle 4.
+You can use the rename scripts I created to ease with changing the version currently used.